kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

-As we saw in the [Scaling Down](#ordered-pod-termination) section, the Pods are terminated one at a time, with respect to the reverse order of their ordinal indices, and, before terminating a Pod, the StatefulSet controller waits for the Pod's successor to be completely terminated.
+As we saw in the [Scaling Down](#ordered-pod-termination) section, the Pods are terminated one at a time, with respect to the reverse order of their ordinal indices.
+Before terminating a Pod, the StatefulSet controller waits for the Pod's successor to be completely terminated.

 Note that, while a cascading delete will delete the StatefulSet and its Pods,